researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

             1. The bot sends a message to the counterpart that contains the new triples in its content graph.
 The semantics of the message is a 'suggestion': The bot asks the counterpart to accept these triples as true.
 The triples are displayed to the counterpart user and she can accept/deny the triples (as a toggle button next to the displayed triples)
             1. In cases of missing triples where default values are present in the SHACL, the bot can suggest the triples using the default values, without even asking a question.
             1. If the user accepts the triples as correct, the counterpart sends a message with the semantics 'Graph XY (the one the bot sent) is true'
-        1. Variant B: Keep it simple - show results - wait for triples
-            1. validate the current data with the shapes
-            1. send the validation result to the counterpart
-            1. wait for triples that improve the result or messages that invalidate certain graphs (and thereby improve the result).